 The Australian Government is providing $2 million over four years from 2016 to 2020 to the Australian Mathematical Sciences Institute (AMSI) for its new national project: Securing Australia’s Mathematical Workforce.

-The Collaborative Research Networks (CRN) program is intended to effect structural adjustment in the research and research training capacity of smaller, regional and less research intensive universities in the higher education system.
+The Collaborative Research Networks program is intended to effect structural adjustment in the research and research training capacity of smaller, regional and less research intensive universities in the higher education system

-The Higher Education Infrastructure Working Group has been established to assist universities in supporting their teaching and research infrastructure needs.
+The Higher Education Infrastructure Working Group (HEIWG) was established to examine how universities support their teaching and research infrastructure requirements. ...

 The Australian Government supports national collaborative research infrastructure that enables Australian researchers to deliver lasting returns to the Australian community.

-In 2015, the Australian Government is expected to provide $1.77 billion to higher education as block grants to support research and research training, through a number of performance-based schemes under the Higher Education Support Act (HESA) 2003.
+In 2017, the Australian Government will provide $1.89 billion to higher education providers as block grants to support research and research training, through two performance-based programs under the Higher Education Support Act (HESA) 2003.